 Using Paul’s sound advice we too are advising our customers to let users manage their profile photo (within corporate guidelines) via Exchange Online.
 However as described in this article photos managed in OnPremise Active Directory are synchronized to Azure AD and on to other Office365 services only once.
 And of course we want them to be consistent across AD DS, Azure AD, Exchange Online and all other Office365 Services.

-This post details synchronizing user profile photos from Exchange Online to MIM for further synchronization to other systems.
+This post details synchronizing user profile photos with MIM from Exchange Online to MIM for further synchronization to other systems.
 The approach uses a combination of Azure GraphAPI and Exchange Remote PowerShell to manage Exchange Online User Profile Photos.

 - Users historically had a photo in Active Directory.
 DirSync/ADSync/AzureADConnect then synchronized that to Azure AD (and once only into Office 365).